-While I have practiced various forms of yoga, (in both Canada and India) including Ashtanga, Yin, Kundalini, and Iyengar, I truly feel that nothing has as profound an effect on both the physical and emotional well being as the Bikram series.
-My experience with Bikram Yoga is that it is extremely powerful and healing, and with a regular practice, will do wonders for your immune system, digestive system, appetite, metabolism, sleep patterns, stress levels, depression, and so much more…
+While I have practiced various forms of yoga all around the world, I truly feel that NOTHING has as profound an effect on both the physical and emotional well being as the 90 minute Bikram series.
+My experience with Bikram Yoga is that it is extremely powerful and healing, and with a regular practice, will do wonders for your immune, digestive and lymphatic systems, metabolism, sleep, stress levels, depression, and so much more.

 Hello new friends!
 My name is Daniela.
 I’m originally from the Kingston area but moved to Hamilton with my family early in my life, and have been here ever since!